 Although approximately 80% of Type 1 diabetics (i.e., insulin-dependent) have retinopathy after 15 years of disease, only about 25% have any retinopathy after 5 years.
 The prevalence of proliferative diabetic retinopathy (PDR) is less than 2% at five years and 25% by 15 years.
 For Type 2 diabetes (non-insulin-dependent), however, the onset date of diabetes is frequently not precisely known and thus more severe disease can be observed soon after diagnosis.
 Up to 3% of patients first diagnosed after age 30 (Type 2) can have clinically significant macular edema or high-risk PDR at the time of initial diagnosis of diabetes.

-Glaucoma is a leading cause of blindness in Ireland, loss of sight from glaucoma may be preventable, if detected early enough.
+Glaucoma is a leading cause of blindness in Ireland.

-Based on our growing and ageing population, the level of the eye disease is expected to rise by 33% in Ireland over the coming decade, but treatment for glaucoma works very well if detected early and usually involves eye drops alone.
+Based on our growing and ageing population, the incidence of glaucoma is expected to rise by 33% in Ireland over the coming decade, but treatment for glaucoma works very well if detected early and usually involves eye drops alone.

 Those most at risk of developing glaucoma are people over 60, people with a family history of the disease and individuals of African and Hispanic ethnicity.